g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 * SaaS (Software as a Service) Platforms: To deploy updates to cloud-based applications and preserve provider availability for users.
 Platforms which include [SalesForce](https://www.salesforce.com/) and [Google Workspace](https://workspace.google.com/) utilize this approach.

 ## How does deployment work?
 Blue-green deployment operates on the principle of preserving identical yet separate environments, taking into account seamless updates and minimal downtime for the duration of the deployment technique.
-Below is a detailed clarification of how blue-green deployment works, examples.
+Below is a detailed clarification of how blue-green deployment works, with examples.

 ### Working Principles
 We will use the image below to illustrate the working principles of blue-green deployment.